Not sure which cruise to choose? Click to see a complete listing and comparison of all our birding cruises.

 We are excited to offer this Field Guides tour to the Weddell Sea in search of one of the world's most iconic and difficult-to-reach birds, the Emperor Penguin.
 Partnering with Oceanwide Expeditions, we will journey south from Ushuaia, Argentina, toward Snow Hill Island in the Weddell Sea, east of the Antarctic Peninsula.
 We will be aboard the 91-meter-long, ice-strengthened M/V Ortelius, a ship with countless Antarctic voyages under her belt (see a gallery of images of the ship).
-One of the exciting features of this vessel is its ability to carry two helicopters, which will be used to search for Emperor Penguins.
+One of the exciting features of this vessel is its ability to carry three helicopters, which will be used to search for Emperor Penguins.
 If ice and weather conditions allow, we will use the helicopters to shuttle to a site near an Emperor Penguin colony at Snow Hill Island.
 We will then hike to the colony and enjoy these magnificent birds (with their chicks) up close and personal.
-Note, however, that because of the extremely remote destination of this voyage and the varying weather and ice conditions, it is possible that we will not reach an Emperor colony, though we dearly hope for the opportunity.
-Although there are no guarantees, Oceanwide reports that "during our previous voyages we have had a high success rate in locating Emperors."

-We are very excited for this chance of a lifetime to go to the land of the Emperors, and we hope that you'll join us!
+We are very excited to offer this chance of a lifetime to go to the land of the Emperors, and we hope that you'll join us!

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.